kflansburg/kflansburg.github.io/content/posts/rust-cachepot.md

 `sccache` was designed to be similar to `ccache`, but with support for Rust and cloud storage backends.
-At the time of this writing, `sccache` has become a fairly mature project, and appears to be fairly well known, but is somewhat notoriously difficult to configure.
+At the time of this writing, `sccache` has become a mature project, and appears to be fairly well known, but is somewhat notoriously difficult to configure.
 Recently, the pace of development appears to have slowed, and a number of critical updates have not been accepted.

 One important update is the support of Amazon's [signature version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)